Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning

-We also create different evaluation policies using parameterized epsilon-greedy policies with epsilon $\epsilon$ from $0$ to $1$.
-Complete details about the creation of these policies can be found in Appendix~\ref{sec:eps_policy}.
-We then perform the same policy evaluation as above and compute the relative MSEs, shown in Figure~\ref{fig:imp_pie_gw}.
+We also create different evaluation policies using $\epsilon$-greedy policies with $\epsilon$ ranging from $0$ to $1$.
+We then perform the same policy evaluation as above and compute the relative \MSE{}s, shown in Figure~\ref{fig:imp_pie_gw}.
 As with the Bandit domain, we see that greater entropy in $\pieval$ generally leads to a wider margin of improvement between \ROS{} and \OS{}.